The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Introduction

-For the gradient descent (GD) method, a popular choice for the step size is $s = 1/L$, where $L$ is a Lipschitz constant satisfied by the gradient, i.e. $\| \nabla f(x) - \nabla f(y) \| \leq L \|x-y\|$.
-The rate of convergence of GD would then partly depend on how well one can estimate $L$. \emph{Exact line search} refers to the `optimum' choice of step size, namely $s = \argmin_t f( x + t d)$, where $d$ is the search direction, hence the nomenclature \emph{optimum gradient descent} in the case of $d=-\nabla f(x)$.\footnote{We use the terms `optimum GD' and `GD with exact line search' interchangeably in this article.} When $f$ is, say, a degree 4 polynomial, it amounts to determining the univariate quartic polynomial $p(t) = f( x - t d)$ followed by finding its minimizer, which is a very manageable computational task.
+\emph{Exact line search} refers to the `optimum' choice of step size, namely $s = \argmin_t f( x + t d)$, where $d$ is the search direction, hence the old nomenclature \emph{optimum gradient descent} in the case of $d=-\nabla f(x)$.\footnote{We use the terms `optimum GD' and `GD with exact line search' interchangeably in this article.
+The former terminology is abandoned in the contemporary optimization literature; we use it in this article only because Akaike's original article uses it.} When $f$ is, say, a degree 4 polynomial (see Section~\ref{sec:POP}), it amounts to determining the univariate quartic polynomial $p(t) = f( x - t d)$ followed by finding its minimizer, which in specific important applications can be computed efficiently, potentially leading to a practical advantage of exact line search.